Baseline (North Park) Development

 Agreement and Urban Renewal Plans

-2020 - The Broomfield City Council approved an amendment to the PUD Plan and Supplemental Binder.
-In order to address the changes in the development scale and density approved in the 2020 zoning updates, McWhinney worked with Broomfield to further amend the related MGDA and URA which were approved by the Broomfield City Council and Urban Renewal Authority in April 2020.
-The following briefly describes the development agreement and urban renewal areas:
+2020 - The Broomfield City Council approved an amendment to the custom zoning (PUD Plan and Supplemental Binder).
+McWhinney worked with Broomfield to further amend the related Managed Growth and Development Agreement (referred to as the MGDA) and the Urban Renewal Areas (URAs) which were approved by the Broomfield City Council and Urban Renewal Authority in April 2020.

 Development Agreement (MGDA) Amendment: